-The rapid adoption of AI models in precision-critical sectors, such as finance, precise manufacturing, and cybersecurity, has called upon the development of Explainable AI (XAI), as a crucial tool for enhancing transparency and interpretability in AI systems [1].
+The rapid adoption of AI models in precision-critical sectors, such as finance, precise manufacturing, and cybersecurity, has called upon the development of eXplainable AI (XAI), as a crucial tool for enhancing transparency and interpretability in AI systems [1].
 XAI addresses the imperative need for comprehending the decision-making processes of artificial intelligence, fostering trust and accountability [2].
 Currently, XAI finds extensive application in Natural Language Processing (NLP) and image recognition.
-In the realm of image recognition, the underlying neural network algorithms, encompassing recurrent neural networks (RNNs), residual networks, and the widely utilized convolutional neural networks (CNNs), introduce intricate complexities.
-However, the inner workings of these neural networks remain enigmatic, defying comprehensive human comprehension.
-This underscores the urgency of shifting focus from merely constructing these cryptic models to elucidating the intricate interconnections among the various layers that constitute image recognition systems.
+In the realm of image recognition, the underlying neural network algorithms, encompassing recurrent neural networks (RNNs), residual networks (ResNets), and the widely utilized convolutional neural networks (CNNs), introduce intricate complexities due to strong non-linearities within and between multi-layer perceptrons (MLPs).
+Although previous visualization attempts could graphically present the each layer’s reliance on the receptive fields and conclude what layer is employing what kind of information (edges/ strips/ color), the analysis process is not well-established in a mathematical foundation, and only presents a preliminary comparison that hinders more profound investigations towards the model decision process.
+This underscores the urgency of shifting focus from merely constructing these cryptic models to explicitly revealing the intricate interconnections among the various layers that constitute image recognition systems.

-Traditional XAI methods rely on decompositional approaches that involve pixel feature analysis, encompassing model selection, feature extraction, explainability techniques, and prediction result evaluation [3].
-In the context of two-dimensional image prediction, challenges arise due to the high dimensionality of features and the substantial collinearity among local pixel points.
-Consequently, most studies resort to feature importance tests like permutation importance or SHAP (Shapley Additive Explanations) methods applied to the entire pixel image [4].
-However, these methods exhibit statistical limitations.
-They fail to account for the nuanced interactions between different pixel blocks, where the prediction of one point is subtly influenced by its surrounding contextual information.
-Establishing one-to-one correspondence in such interactions remains elusive, leaving prediction accuracy in question.
+Traditional XAI methods rely on decompositional approaches which involves analyzing how individual input features or components independently influence a machine learning model's output or performance.
+It aims to break down complex model behavior into understandable parts, revealing the impact of each feature on predictions.[3].
+In the context of two-dimensional image prediction, most studies resort to feature importance tests like permutation importance or SHAP (Shapley Additive Explanations) methods applied to the entire pixel image [4].
+However, these methods exhibit statistical limitationsbecause they fail to account for the nuanced interactions between different pixel blocks, where the prediction of one point is subtly influenced by its surrounding contextual information.
+Establishing one-to-one correspondence in such interactions remains inconclusive if the correlation between neighboring pixel grids is not properly addressed .
 Moreover, extrapolating from one opaque "black box" model to another lacks a solid mathematical foundation and introduces randomness into the decision-making process [5].